The Boston Associates: Investments

-Philosophy
+Ideals and philanthropy

 Despite being "shrewd, far-sighted entrepreneurs who were quick to embrace...new investment opportunities", the Boston Associates were also "committed to the ideals of the original Protestant ethic and Republican simplicity".
 Indeed, the members established more than 30 "benevolent societies and institutions" between 1810 and 1840.
 Their investment in the Boston Manufacturing Company's Lowell Mills project, which Henry Clay called a test for "whether the manufacturing system is compatible with social virtues", epitomized their worldview.